Chipdelmal/neuralStyleTF_automate/README.md

 pip install tensorflow
 pip install opencv-python
 ```

+These dependencies can also be installed with the [conda environment](https://github.com/Chipdelmal/neuralStyleTF_automate/tree/master/env) included in this repo.

 Additionally, [neural-style-tf](https://github.com/cysmith/neural-style-tf) requires a copy of the [VGG-19 model weights ](http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat) to be stored in the same directory as the [neural_style.py](https://github.com/Chipdelmal/neuralStyleTF_automate/blob/master/neural_style.py) script (the main directory of this repository).